QuiltMC/quilt-mappings/CONVENTIONS.md

 Always suffix packet names with `S2CPacket` (server to client) or `C2SPacket` (client to server).

 Packet names should be in the form of `[Noun][Verb]`: `BlockUpdateS2CPacket`, `PlayerMoveC2SPacket`, etc., with the verb conjugated in the infinitive form.
+This convention is applied loosely, and some packets may not follow it.
+Use your own discretion on whether to apply it when naming packets.
 In some cases, the suffix `WithX` can come after the verb.
 This is to prevent situations where an awkward `And` would be inserted, avoiding `PlayerAndEntityInteractionC2SPacket`, in favor of `PlayerInteractionWithEntityC2SPacket`.

 Sometimes, a packet is purely data and does not have an action associated.
 In this case the packet name can simply be `[Noun]`, such as with `ChunkDataS2CPacket`.